taarikakanauji/bank-transactions-analysis/README.md

     Q : Which geographic locations/states have the highest transactions and which need attention?

-    Q : How are the transations distributed throughout the time of day?
+    Q : How are the transactions distributed throughout the time of day?

     Q : What is total number of fraudulent transactions and its total amount?